The Initial 911 Call - Public Safety Answering Point

 Campbell River Fire & Rescue Dispatch Centre

 On April 2, 1996, the Campbell River Fire & Rescue Dispatch Centre went into active operation for the North Island 911 Corporation.
 The dispatch centre at that time partnered with 46 fire departments through the Regional Districts of Nanaimo, Alberni-Clayoquot, Comox-Strathcona, and Mt Waddington.
-The system was expanded in October 1999 when the Regional District of Powell River joined the corporation, bringing the total to 50 fire departments.
+The system was expanded in October 1999 when qathet Regional District (formerly known as Powell River Regional District) joined the corporation, bringing the total to 50 fire departments.
 In February 2008, the provincial government restructured the Comox Strathcona Regional District into two new RDs: the Comox Valley and the Strathcona Regional Districts.
 The dispatch area covered by our communications centre and member fire departments extends approximately 60,000 square kilometres over the northern portion of Vancouver Island and the mainland around Powell River (see overall coverage area).

 The intent of the dispatch centre is to provide a reliable, centralized regional 911-radio fire dispatch facility for the express purpose of dispatching the appropriate fire department and providing support to that fire department.